Mulege Baja California, Mexico Travel Guide

 Dress modestly when visiting churches or missions.
 Remove hats upon entry.

 Your spending choices directly affect the local economy.
-Make choices that benefit the Mulegé community.
+Make choices which are beneficial to the Mulegé community.

 Hire local experts and stay at locally owned hotels.
 Explore ethical tour options with G Adventures.